How to Prepare for a Summer Road Trip

 • Belts

-If any of these are a little out of your area of expertise, you can always ask the team when you stop at Naylor's Auto Repair to do a once over and help you get ready for safe driving.
+If any of these are a little out of your area of expertise, you can always ask the team at Naylor's Auto Repair to do a once-over and help you get ready for safe driving.

 Be Prepared for Anything

-Once your vehicle is in roadtripping shape, remember that there's more you'll want to prepare inside the cab.
+Once your vehicle is in shape for roadtripping, remember there's more you'll want to prepare inside the cab.
 Here are some tips for packing and prepping for both comfort and safety on your road trip:

 • Get an emergency kit.
 These typically include things like jumper cables, flashlights, batteries, tools, emergency flares or triangles, and more.